 In October 1939 Himmler is appointed Reich commissar for the strengthening of German nationhood and given absolute authority in the newly annexed Polish territory.
 In these positions he oversees the dispossession and internment of Polish Jews and advocates the use of eugenics to breed an Aryan "master race" sired by SS men mated to "German women and girls of good blood".

 Meanwhile in Germany, the physically handicapped, mentally ill, and others with so-called "worthless lives" are rounded up and sent to designated hospitals, where they are killed.
-Referred to by the Nazis as mercy killing and planned by Hitler's office and the Reich Interior Ministry, the "euthanasia" program will claim up to 275,000 lives.
+Referred to by the Nazis as mercy killing and planned by Hitler's office and the Reich Interior Ministry, the "euthanasia" program claims up to 275,000 lives.

 1940 - Beginning from 10 July, the Battle of Britain rages in the skies as the British Royal Air Force (RAF) desperately combats wave after wave of aerial attacks and bombing raids by the Luftwaffe while launching counteroffensive bombing missions into Germany.

 Though outnumbered by four to one the RAF is able to inflict enough damage to the German forces to cause Hitler to suspend Operation Sealion, the proposed invasion of Britain by sea.
 By the end of September the Battle of Britain is effectively over.
 Germany has suffered its first major setback of the war.

 1941 - Germany invades the Soviet Union on 22 June.
 Himmler is appointed as chief administrator of the occupied Soviet territory and charged with the elimination of the Soviet communist system from the region.
 Mobile killing squads ('Einsatzgruppen') are assembled to follow behind the army and wage a "total war of destruction" against Soviet society and its Jewish communities.
 Between one and 1.5 million Jews are murdered.

 On 16 December the Nazi ruler of Eastern Poland, Hans Frank, tells a gathering of senior army officers, SS and Nazis in Krakow, "With regards to the Jews I start from the assumption that they will disappear.
 They must go.
 But what should be done with the Jews?